11 Slightly Less Obvious Ways to Save Money

-Exercise – Healthcare costs the average American household nearly $15,000 per year.
+Healthcare costs the average American household nearly $5,000 per person, per year.
 Maintaining good health, however, is significantly less expensive than regaining good health.
 Investing in your body and your overall health can pay enormous dividends over the long run.

 Just as exercise can drive down your healthcare costs over time, so can healthy eating.
 The idea that eating well is cost-prohibitive doesn’t hold water, but more important is the fact that maintaining a baseline of good health is always cheaper than trying to recover from a significant medical event or condition caused by poor diet or lack of exercise.

 One last healthy living tip, I promise.
 Truthfully, unlike exercising and eating better, drinking more water has a very immediate benefit to your budget.
 Dropping soda, juice, iced tea, beer, and all your other drink options in favor of drinking more water can save you a substantial amount at the grocery store.

 College is expensive.
 You don’t need me to tell you that.
 Student loan debt is fast becoming the number one debt obligation of young Americans, so it makes sense that the faster you can obtain your degree, the more money you can save.
 Graduating in three years on an accelerated program can save you thousands of dollars.

 Here’s one you might not have ever considered – painting your roof white.
 We’re so used to dark (usually black) shingles that the idea of a white roof might seem comical, but there’s a pronounced benefit to having a white roof.
 A white roof can reduce energy use in the summer by 10 to 40 percent, while also having a marked impact on pollution.
 Reduce your energy bill and help the environment?
 That sounds pretty good to me.